-Baseball, Swimming, Though most of the problems will a Track, And Tennis At Recreation Park Work is now underway on the Division Athletic Park.
+Baseball, Swimming, Track, And Tennis At Recreation Park

+Work is now underway on the Division Athletic Park.
 When completed, it will offer facilities for all types of sports and recreation.

 A large running water swimming pool will be one of the main attractions.
 It will have two diving boards and will be surrounded by benches and sun lounges.

 "Longhorn Stadium" will take care of softball while "Texas Field" will be the gathering spot for hard ball fans.
 There will be a track, tennis courts, work-out room, volleyball courts, horse-shoe pits and a soccer field.
 Work-out equipment will include: a punching bag, wrestling mats, wall pulls, parallel bars, and medicine balls.
-Units in the vicinity of Kaufbeuren who wish to use the facilities of the recreation park are requested to contact the Division Special Service Of- surrender, the artillerymen jumped the remnants of a German corps on ficer.
-Entrance is from the Landsberg nigh- weapons carrier.
+Units in the vicinity of Kaufbeuren who wish to use the facilities of the room, writing rooms, lounge rooms, game rooms, and the office.
+Some by and see them.